Reasons You Should Consider Moving On

 It’s when your advisor:

 - Still doesn’t know your needs.
 Suppose your doctor recommended surgery before even making a diagnosis?
 If your advisor doesn’t learn your complete story, how can he or she possibly make a proper recommendation regarding your money?
+A real financial planner takes time to ask the right questions:

 - Doesn’t reveal how he or she is paid.
 Advisors make money in many different ways: commissions, straight fees, fee-based or a combination of the three.
 Asking how your advisor charges helps you know exactly what you pay throughout the working relationship.
 If you don’t understand the explanation, have your advisor put it in writing.